-Anthropogenic influence is present on the periphery of such protected areas for example, the installation of wind turbines in adjacent area of the forest Hagieni, development of human habitation in the Fântâniţa Murfatlar area and also, intensify pastoral tourism in Gura Dobrogei.
+Anthropogenic influence is present on the periphery of such protected areas for example, the installation of wind turbines in adjacent area of the forest Hagieni, development of human habitation in the Fântânița Murfatlar area and also, intensify pastoral tourism in Gura Dobrogei.
 For this reason we have taken into account changing plant associations in the peripheral area of protected areas.
 In terms of the peripherals plant associations study was based on the phytocoenological relevés method, taking into account the most obvious associations' ruderal flora.
 Thus, in the Gura Dobrogei protected area we have identified three types of associations, studied based on analysis of the similarity indices [9].

 Consolido- Polygonetum / Caucalidio-Adonietum association shows no degree of similarity and Sörensen Coefficient is (0.44), and Jaccard Coefficient and Simple Matching Coefficient has the value of 0.28.
-Instead, the Adonieto-Delphinietum/Consolido-Polygonetum association has a high degree of similarity, with the binary coefficient value greater than 0.57 (for example, the
+Instead, the Adonieto-Delphinietum/Consolido-Polygonetum association has a high degree of similarity with the binary association has a high degree of similarity, with the binary coefficient value greater than 0.57 (for example, the and of Marine Stochaology

 Sörensen Coefficient being 0.72), which means that species are very resistant to human impact, and they can be found in the arid and dry places and used by man.
 Characteristic species from these associations have a quick installation, with a high degree of coverage, over 53%.
-In the Fântâniţa Murfatlar area, the Schlerochloo-Polygonetum avicularis/Poetum annuae has a high degree of similarity, with the binary coefficient value greater than 0.62.
+In the Fântânița Murfatlar area, the Schlerochloo-Polygonetum avicularis/Poetum annuae has a high degree of similarity, with the binary coefficient value greater than 0.62.
 Moreover, these two associations include species of grasses (Poaceae) with a quick installation, less choosey at the soil conditions.
 These have a high degree of coverage in the studied region, about 70%, the specialty literature specifying that they are among the most aggressive invasive species.